catpea/catpea-project/database/furkies-purrkies/poem-1877/index.md

 chapter: 13
 ---

-If you bear with me in one more jibberish poem, we will close the AI programming research chapter.
+If you bear with me in one more gibberish poem, we will close the AI programming research chapter.

-With the unusual conclusion that it is better to desctibe code for AI, than actually write it yourself; freeing you to invent and strategize.
+With the unusual conclusion that it is better to describe code for AI, than actually write it yourself; freeing you to invent and strategize.

 In a poem entitled “[Strategic Software Development For Girls New To Programming][1]”,